 Steve Jobs, Bill Gates, Jeff Bezos, and our founder Yossi Mlynsky have something in common.
 Other than being connected to successful tech companies and having cool sounding names, they share a vision of doing big things with small teams.

-Here at Upstack, we know that going lean and managing small teams leads to improved work output, better communication, increased morale, and more satisfied customers.
+Here at Upsatck, we know that going lean and managing small teams leads to improved work output, better communication, increased morale, and more satisfied customers.
 Here are three reasons that companies should apply this model and even considering outsourcing, especially as it relates to system engineering and management.

-“A small team of A-plus players can run circles around a giant team of B and C players .”
+“A small team of a-plus players can run circles around a giant team of b and c players .”

 — Steve Jobs

-The larger a team gets, the more complicated the communication becomes, if you want an example of this try playing the telephone game, a childhood classic, and it will become apparent why larger groups are less productive.
+- Simplicity: The larger a team gets, the more complicated the communication becomes, if you want an example of this try playing the telephone game, a childhood classic, and it will become apparent why larger groups are less productive.
 Smaller groups become cohesive units much faster than larger ones, doing away with conflicts, complicated communication channels while creating valuable camaraderie, trust and familiarity with strengths and weaknesses.
 Simplicity ultimately results in an agile group that works in sync that will continually improve as time goes on.

 “You’ve got to give great tools to small teams.
 Pick good people, use small teams and give them great tools so that they are productive in terms of what they are doing.”